Robinlovelace/bikeR/stat19.md

-This field has applications in many fields, notably ecology and spatial epidemiology, which involves "comparing the spatial distribution of the cases [of disease] to the locations of a set of controls taken at random from the population (Bivand et al. 2013, p.
+This field has applications in many fields, notably ecology and spatial epidemiology, which involves "comparing the spatial distribution of the cases [of disease] to the locations of a set of controls taken at random from the population" (Bivand et al. 2013, p.
 173)."
-The analogy to cycling is clear: ...
+The analogy to cycling is clear: is the spatial distribution of cycling accidents (equivalent to cases) related to certain features on the road network (e.g. roundabouts, junctions), or is the distribution randomly allocated to the road network?

+A range of statistical techniques falling under the umbrella term *geostatistics*

+can be used to investigate such problems and test the hypotheses set out in the introduction